HugoNikanor/note-keyword/README.md

 + PDF files should be sorted in directories depending on course, otherwise there can only be a single pdf for each day.
 + git hook location should depend on makefile

+## ISSUES
++ clojure program sometimes crash on first run.
+Not sure how to reproduce

 ---

 This system currently assumes that no keyword appears multiple times in the same